Major Sir Frank Henry Bowater, 1st Bt.1

 Major Sir Frank Henry Bowater, 1st Bt. was born on 3 April 1866.2 He was the son of William Vansittart Bowater and Eliza Jane Davey.2,3 He married Ethel Anita Fryar, daughter of Mark Lindsay Fryar, on 8 October 1891.
 He died on 10 November 1947 at age 81.2

-Major Sir Frank Henry Bowater, 1st Bt. was commissioned in 1905, in the service of the Royal Artillery.2 He gained the rank of Major in 1908.2 He fought in the First World War.2 He held the office of Lieutenant of the City of London in 1914.2 He gained the rank of Major in the service of the 4th London Howitzer Brigade, Royal Field Artillery.2 He was decorated with the Territorial Decoration (T.D.).2 He gained the rank of Major in the service of the Royal Field Artillery (Territorial Army).2 He held the office of Sheriff of London between 1929 and 1930.2 He was decorated with the Order of the Crown of Romania.2 He was decorated with the Grand Officer, Legion of Honour.2 He was invested as a Companion, Most Venerable Order of the Hospital of St. John of Jerusalem (C.St.J.).2 He was invested as a Knight.2 He held the office of Lord Mayor of London between 1938 and 1939.2 He was created 1st Baronet Bowater, of Friston, Suffolk [U.K.] on 11 October 1939.2
+He was commissioned in 1905, in the service of the Royal Artillery.2 He gained the rank of Major in 1908.2 He held the office of Lieutenant of the City of London in 1914.2 He fought in the First World War.2 He gained the rank of Major in the 4th London Howitzer Brigade, Royal Field Artillery.2 He was awarded the Territorial Decoration (T.D.)2 He gained the rank of Major in the Royal Field Artillery (Territorial Army.)2 He held the office of Sheriff of London between 1929 and 1930.2 He was awarded the Grand Officier, Ordre national de la Légion d'honneur.2 He was awarded the Order of the Crown of Romania.2 He was appointed Commander, Most Venerable Order of the Hospital of St. John of Jerusalem (C.St.J.)2 He was appointed Knight.2 He held the office of Lord Mayor of London between 1938 and 1939.2 He was created 1st Baronet Bowater, of Friston, Suffolk [U.K.] on 11 October 1939.2

 Children of Major Sir Frank Henry Bowater, 1st Bt. and Ethel Anita Fryar